oracle/graalpython/docs/contributor/CONTRIBUTING.md

 Lastly, download maven, extract it and include it on your `PATH`.

-Once you have all the necessary tools, you can run `mx build` in this repository.
+Once you have all the necessary tools, you can run `mx python-jvm` in this repository.
 This will initially download the required dependencies next to the repository and build Python.
 If it succeeds without errors, you should already be able to run `mx python` and get a REPL.